ssecv/DIGR-Net/README.md

 open the fold "DIGR-Net" to find the file 'digr_test.py' （if you want to train with 2985 samples） of you can change the default test_path from "./dataset_dut/RGBD_for_test/" to "./dataset/RGBD_for_test/

 ## trained model and results

-## Evaluate the result maps
+trained model：
+result maps:

+## Evaluation
-find the matlab code from http://dpfan.net/d3netbenchmark/
+find the evaluation method(matlab code) from http://dpfan.net/d3netbenchmark/

-## citation